frozenfoxx/grinder/README.md

 * In both repos remove the `featurebranch` section or rename back to `base`.
 * `git checkout base && git merge featurebranch`.
 * On salt *master* run grinder, update `master.conf` to remove references to `featurebranch`, kick salt *master*.

+# Future
+At the moment Grinder does not automatically update the Salt `master.conf` file.
+It also does not automatically kick the *saltmaster* service to reload and re-initialize values.
+Eventually there should also be an option not to touch the Pillar data in any way as alternatives may be desired.
+Finally Grinder should eventually handle more than just Git.